Katrin Klujber

 Katrin Klujber (born 21 April 1999) is a Hungarian handballer for Ferencvárosi TC and the Hungarian national team.

 In September 2018, she was included by EHF in a list of the twenty best young handballers to watch for the future.

 She made her international debut on 24 March 2019 against Japan.
-Since then she represented Hungary at two European Championship (2020, 2022), and two World Championship (2019, 2021) tournaments.
-She also participated in the Tokyo Summer Olympics in 2020, where the team finished 7th.
+Since then she represented Hungary at three European Championship (2020, 2022, 2024), and three World Championship (2019, 2021, 2023) tournaments.
+At the 2024 European Championship she was the tournament top scorer with 60 goals.
+She also participated in the Tokyo Summer Olympics in 2020 and the Paris Summer Olympics in 2024, where the team finished 7th and 6th, respectively.